mrrookes/arbitools/README.md

 FEATURES:
 Up to here, the following tasks are possible:

 - Updating the players data in the database file.
-Supported formats for the database are: .csv, .txt, .veg
+Supported formats for the database are: .csv, .txt (fide official), .veg
 - Adding a list of players in a file to a database file.
+- Produce output for standings: a .txt file and a .tex file, ready to pdflatex

 TODO:
 - Pairing engine.
 This is the hardest part of all, is the reason why most arbiters use non-free software.
 For the moment, I recommend the use of JavaPairing (javapairing.sourceforge.net).
 Although this program is free software, it doesn't opperate the GNU way.
 But it offers the possibility to pair a file from commandline.
-- Producing output for standings.
 - Appliying tiebreaks.
-- Producint FIDE reports.
+- Producing FIDE reports.